BrendanBena/poetry-gen/README.md

 # creativepoetrygen
-Repo to host project implementation of creative poetry generation for the Summer 2019 UCCS REU for Machine Learning in Natural Language Processing.
+Repo to host a creative poetry generation project implementation for the Summer 2019 UCCS REU in Machine Learning for Natural Language Processing.